bakicpp/bakicpp/README.md

 # 💫 About Me:
 Hi there!
 I'm Baki.<br>I'm studying at Bachelor of Computer Engineering.
-I'm currently working on mobile application development such as Flutter and Swift
+I'm currently working on mobile application development such as Flutter, Swift and also as a backend tech .NET

 ## 🌐 Socials: